Montana Resources

 Grant-Making Per Year: In 2018, the Foundation provided grants in the amount of $89,902.

-Recovery and Supportive Housing Grantee Example: South Central Montana Regional Mental Health Center is a grantee located in Billings, Montana, offering mental health services supporting recovery from substance abuse.
+Recovery and Supportive Housing Grantee Example: South Central Montana Regional Mental Health Center is a grantee located in Billings, Montana, offering mental health services supporting recovery from substance use disorder.
 The Mental Health Center offers recovery housing facilities with the Rainbow House, located in partially rural Yellowstone County.

 George Hammill Memorial Foundation Trust